ramitop345/python_api_project/README.md

 - install postman to manage your http request froom fastapi
 - install pydantic if not installed to validate request data(check in LIB if installed)
+- <from typing import optional> to add optional attributes to your post request Body